ppetrovtv/pine_script_docs/source/Custom_OHLC_bars_and_candles.rst

 .. image:: images/Custom_ohlc_bars_and_candles_3.png

-Of course you may calculate OHLC values without using available ‘open’, ‘high’, ‘low’ and ‘close’ values.
+Of course you may calculate OHLC values without using available 'open', 'high', 'low' and 'close' values.
 For example you can plot “smoothed”
 candles:

 ::